guidogagl/guidogagl.github.io/_pages/thesis.md

 Master Degree
 ===
 - N. Mota, Development of explainable machine learning architectures for affective computing (thesis in progress, temporary title), MS in Computer Engineering, a.y.
 2021-22.
-- F. Ritorti, Emotion detection via Explainable Affective Computing for physiological signals (thesis in progress, temporary title), MS in Artificial Intelligence and Data Engineering, a.y.
+- F. Ritorti, Design and testing of a loss function for distance-based representation learning to recognize emotions via EEG data (thesis in progress, temporary title), MS in Artificial Intelligence and Data Engineering, a.y.
 2021-22.